 - in ultra-low areas

-- directly to ceilings (warm air rises and food is not typically stored there)
+- directly to ceilings or tops of appliances (warm air rises and food is not typically stored there)

 - near lighting systems

-- in the air pathways/vents of or near the evaporator coil fans (both front and back sides)
+- in the air pathways/vents of or near the evaporator fans (both front and back sides)

 - in places where product boxes will come into contact with the sensor(s)

-*Unless you're team is experiencing issues with closing doors and drawers properly.
+*Unless your team and/or equipment is experiencing issues with properly closed doors/drawers.